adammiribyan/pj/README.md

 ```

 ## Usage
-So far there is only the `prepare` command, which just kills all currently running Solr servers and starts over two servers for Philojotter's test and development databases.
-I found myself doing this pretty often, so here we save some time running one command instead of three.
-I know, I'm lazy.

-## Todo
+It's a sunny morning in town, you grab your first cap of coffee, you are about to make some great work on Philojotter.
+Before you start, run `pj prepare` inside the `philojotter` app directory in the terminal.
+It will kindly kill all currently running Solr servers and re-run just the ones you're gonna need for your development and test databases.

+It will also:
-There are few more things that are planned to be added here, such as pulling the current master branch from the remote repository, migrating the database, executing `bundle install`, etc.
+* pull the master branch from the remote repository;
+* do `bundle install`;
+* migrate the database;
+* and start the development server;

+## Contribution
+Think there's something missing?
+Go ahead and submit a pull request.